 Direct Sampler

-In this section we present the sampler for HDP-HMM with DP emission (Fox et al, 2011).
-The algorithm is divided into two steps: the first step is to sample the augmented state (zt,st) and the second is to sample β.
-In order to sample (zt,st) we need to have the posterior.
+In this section we present a sampler for an HDP-HMM with DP emission (Fox et al., 2011).
+The algorithm is divided into two steps: (1) sample the augmented state (zt,st), and (2) sample β.
+In order to sample (zt,st) we need to have a posterior.
 By inspecting Figure 3 and using the chain rule we can write the following relationship for this posterior: